 In conversation with a fellow science fiction writer a few days ago (Nov.
 2020) I realized I actually had my debut as a science fiction writer at age 11-12-13:

-A tabloid, most likely BT or Ekstrabladet, made a competition for something extraordinary (possibly science fictiony) towards winning movie tickets, so I wrote a short story about seeing a UFO, which won me the tickets and the story printed in the paper.
+A tabloid, most likely BT or Ekstrabladet, made a competition for something extraordinary (in the realms of the fantastic, as I recall) towards winning movie tickets, so I wrote a short story about seeing an UFO, which won me the tickets and the story printed in the paper.

 Over the years I have killed off lots of ideas, even before putting a letter to paper: Once a sequence of functional thought is read, it is out in the open, to parafrase Clive Barker, taking on a life of its own, hard to rein in.